 Bringing You Peace Of Mind

 A dog’s behaviour can sometimes be scary, and at times even embarrassing.
-Whatever your concern or worry, we’re here to help so living with your dog can be a pleasure again.
+Whatever your concern or worry, I’m here to help so living with your dog can be a pleasure again.

 Behaviours develop through a combination of breed, individual personality, medical issues and prior experiences.
-Our job is to piece together all the different elements which tell your dog’s story so we can develop an individualised treatment plan.
+My job is to piece together all the different elements which tell your dog’s story, so we can work together to develop an individualised treatment plan.

-The types of behaviour problems we can help with include issues involving anxieties, fears, aggressive behaviour (sometimes referred to as ‘reactive‘ behaviour), separation-related issues (sometimes referred to as separation anxiety) and repetitive behaviours.
+The types of behaviour problems I can help with include issues involving anxieties, fears, aggressive behaviour (sometimes referred to as ‘reactive‘ behaviour), separation-related issues (sometimes referred to as separation anxiety) and repetitive behaviours (e.g. tail chasing).